elabftw/elabdoc/doc/contributing.rst

 Working with JavaScript
 ```````````````````````
 All JavaScript code is written in `TypeScript <https://www.typescriptlang.org/>`_ in `src/ts`.
-During build, it is converted in JS by `tsc` launched by `grunt` (see `Gruntfile.js`).
+During build, it is converted in JS by `tsc`.
 It is then transpiled by `Babel <https://babeljs.io/>`_ and bundled by `Webpack <https://webpack.js.org/>`_.
 A full build can be quite time consuming, especially on hardware with limited CPU power.

 When working on some JS, what you want is to be able to save the file and immediately see the changes.
 For that, use `yarn watchjs` to build the JS and watch for changes.
 Now changes will take a very small time to compile and be visible.
-Note that there is a bug where some files (.class.ts for instance) won't be updated on save (even if it appears to do a rebuild).
-Just Ctrl+c and relaunch the command to make sure changes are present.

 You'll also want to configure your favorite text editor to display TypeScript errors when writing the code.